orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 Can implement the ignorances through those traversal layers on branches which dont go left/right but only one direction?

 it';s the freference thing, evidently you can reference things without a direction connection, the point is not to ignore that idea, but to try to find a way to phrqase that that's possible to setup

-"HYperdistnace Orcales in hypergraphs" seems obvious from the perspective of Ray

 VERTEX-> VERTEX FROM INTIAL/TERMINAL MEANS NO ACCESS TO IN BETWEEN - hence we can compose terminals without access in between.
 Then describe those in other